Associate Professor Anoop Enjeti

-Recent work concerning the role of microparticles in thrombosis, diabetes and people with Factor V Leiden has produced some very exciting results.
+Recent work investigating the role of miRNA carried within microvesicles in a pre-leukemic state condition known as myelodysplasia has produced some very exciting results.

 What research achievement are you most proud of?

-Seeing the research work being published and establishing collaborative research networks with the Cancer Research Group in the University.
+Seeing the research work being published and establishing collaborative research networks with the Leukemia Research Group in Newcastle has been fantastic.

 What inspires you?

-The sense of collaborative work and scientific principles behind research.
+The sense of collaborative and scientific principles involved in research.

 What did you do before coming to work at the Calvary Mater Newcastle?

-I was a clinical associate in Haematology at the Singapore General Hospital in Singapore.
+I was a clinical associate in Haematology at Singapore General Hospital.